TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.45.md

 ---

-So also it is written, The first man Adam became a living soul.
-The last Adam [became] a life-giving spirit.
+So also it is written, "The first man, Adam, became a living soul."
+The last Adam became a life-giving spirit.